 Invest Toronto is dead.
 Long live Invest Toronto!

 A new government agency called Toronto Global is being formed to replace Invest Toronto – Toronto’s failed economic development agency.
-Funded by the federal and provincial governments, alongside Toronto and other GTA municipalities, Global’s mandate is to attract new businesses and jobs to the Toronto region.
+Funded by the federal and provincial governments,

 Here’s some purely unsolicited advice for founding CEO Toby Lennox.